 Definitions

-The following definitions apply to this division unless a different meaning is required by context:
+The following definitions apply to this division of rules:

-(1) "Allocation Cycle" means the funding cycle as determined by the Department.

-(2) "Applicant" means an eligible Clean Water State Revolving Fund (CWSRF) applicant.

-(3) "Available CWSRF" means the amount in the Clean Water State Revolving Fund minus monies for the Clean Water State Revolving Fund administration and prior obligations.
+(1) "Act" means the American Recovery and Reinvestment Act of 2009, Public Law 111-5, signed into law on February 17, 2009.

+(2) "Applicant" means a public agency that has applied for a CWSRF loan under this division.

-(4) "Borrower" means a CWSRF loan recipient.
+(3) "Borrower" means a public agency that has signed a CWSRF loan agreement with the department.

-(5) "Change Order" means a written order and supporting information from the Borrower to the Borrower's contractor authorizing an addition, deletion or revision in the work within the scope of the contract documents, including any required adjustment in contract price or time.
+(4) "Change order" means a written order and supporting information from a borrower to a borrower's contractor authorizing an addition, deletion or revision in the work within the scope of the contract documents, including any required adjustment in contract price or time.

-(6) "Checklist of Exhibits and Requirements" means the most recent version of the list of all the exhibits and required documents that must be submitted in conjunction with the CWSRF application and then be reviewed and approved by the Department before a loan agreement is executed.
+(5) "Checklist of application requirements" means a list, provided by the department, of all documents that must be submitted with an application to the department under this division.

-(7) "Clean Water Act" means the federal Clean Water Act, 33 USC §1251 - §1387.
+(6) "Clean Water Act" or "CWA" means the federal Water Pollution Control Act, 33 U.S.C. §1251 - §1387.

-(8) "Clean Water State Revolving Fund" or CWSRF means the Water Pollution Control Revolving Fund established under ORS 468.427.
+(7) "Clean Water State Revolving Fund" or "CWSRF" means the Water Pollution Control Revolving Fund established under ORS 468.427.

-(9) "Collector Sewer" means that portion of the public sewerage system that is installed primarily to receive wastewater directly from individual residences and other individual public or private structures.
+(8) "Collector sewer" means the portion of a public wastewater system installed primarily to receive wastewater directly from individual residences and other individual public or private structures.

-(10) "Combined Sewer" means a sewer that is designed as both a sanitary and a storm water sewer.

-(11) "Comprehensive Conservation Management Plan" (CCMP) means a plan developed for a designated National Estuary, pursuant to 33 USC § 1330 of the Clean Water Act.

-(12) "Construction" means the erection, installation, expansion or improvement of sewage facilities, nonpoint source control and estuary management projects.
+(9) "Construction" means the erection, installation, expansion or improvement of a wastewater or stormwater facility, nonpoint source control activity or estuary management project, and includes the demolition of an obsolete facility.

+(10) "Cross-cutting authorities" means requirements of federal laws and Executive Orders that apply to projects and activities funded under the CWSRF program.

-(13) "Default" means nonpayment by the Borrower of the principal or interest amount of a CWSRF loan on the payment's due date, failure to comply with theterms or conditions of the CWSRF loan, a formal bankruptcy filing or other written admission of inability to pay CWSRF obligations.
+(11) "Default" means the failure to pay principal, interest or annual fees, or to comply with other CWSRF loan terms or provisions, and includes the filing of bankruptcy or other written admission of an inability to satisfy a borrower's obligations under a CWSRF loan.

-(14) "Department" means the Oregon Department of Environmental Quality.
+(12) "Department" means the Oregon Department of Environmental Quality.

-(15) "Director" means the Director of the Oregon Department of Environmental Quality.

-(16) "Documented Health Hazard" means an area-wide failure of on-site sewage disposal systems or other sewage disposal practices resulting in discharge of inadequately treated wastes to the environment as demonstrated by sanitary surveys or other data collection methods and confirmed by the Oregon Office of Public Health Services, within the Department of Human Services pursuant to ORS 222.850 to 222.915, or 431.705 to 431.760, by the Department pursuant to OAR 340-071-0130(3), by either agency pursuant to OAR 660-011-0060, or by county health officials pursuant to applicable local ordinances.

-(17) "Documented Water Quality Problem" means a violation of statutes, rules or permit conditions or an exceedance of water quality standards documented by data and confirmed by the Department.

-(18) "Emergency Conditions" means conditions caused by fire, flood, storm, earthquake, vandalism, sabotage or other events that could not have been reasonably foreseen or prevented that require immediate repairs to a sewage facility to prevent significant environmental degradation or a threat to public health.
+(13) "Design" means the preparation of engineering drawings and specifications for the proposed construction, and may include pre-design activities.

-(19) "EPA" means the U.S. Environmental Protection Agency.
+(14) "EPA" means the U.S. Environmental Protection Agency.

-(20) "Estuary Management" means the implementation of actions identified in a Comprehensive Conservation Management Plan.
+(15) "Estuary management" means the implementation of actions identified in a Comprehensive Conservation Management Plan developed for a designated national estuary.